bparanj/crystal/security/kali/auto-blue.md

 - **Impact**: Be aware that exploiting vulnerabilities can cause instability or crashes in the target systems.
 - **Ethical Use**: Use such tools responsibly and ethically, following all legal and organizational guidelines.

-By including this playbook in your automation workflow, you can efficiently deploy the AutoBlue-MS17-010 tool across multiple systems, ensuring consistent setup and configuration.
+By  this playbook in your automation workflow, you can efficiently deploy the AutoBlue-MS17-010 tool across multiple systems, ensuring consistent setup and configuration.

 This Ansible playbook task installs the "AutoBlue-MS17-010" tool using an existing role named "assessment_tool".
 Let's break it down: